Six Things to Consider Before Prescribing an Opioid

 You can read the rest of this article in the American Journal of Managed Care (AJMC)

-Dr. Caroline Carney is a board-certified internist and a board-certified psychiatrist.
-She joined Magellan Health in 2016 and serves as Magellan Health’s President of Behavioral Health and Chief Medical Officer.
-Her previous experience includes the role of SVP Chief Medical Officer of Magellan Behavioral Health and Magellan Specialty Health.
-She served as the chief medical officer for regional health plans where she gained experience in Medicaid, Medicare, Exchange, and commercial populations.
+In previous clinical leadership roles at Magellan Health, Dr. Carney served as the Chief Medical Officer for Magellan Rx Management where she led the development of patient-centered clinical programs, quality, and drug information.
+She also served as SVP Chief Medical Officer of Magellan Behavioral Health and Magellan Specialty Health.
+Her prior managed care experience included the role of chief medical officer for regional health plans where she gained experience in Medicaid, Medicare, Exchange, and commercial populations.